sortsofecon/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I'm an Assistant Professor at Xi'an Jiaotong-Liverpool University.
-My research embraces human and economic mobility.
-I have studied and worked in China, Germany, Britain, and Spain, and contributed to three research projects, two of which are funded by Horizon Europe, the EU's flagship funding program.
-During my leisure time, I enjoy reading and writing novels and playing billiards.
-Publishing papers is my goal, while publishing my fiction is the dream.
+I am an Assistant Professor at Xi'an Jiaotong-Liverpool University.
+My research primarily focuses on human development and economic mobility.
+I have studied and worked in China, Germany, Britain, and Spain, and have participated in two Horizon Europe research projects.
+In my leisure time, I enjoy reading and writing novels, as well as playing billiards.
+Publishing papers is my goal, while seeing my fiction in print is the dream.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-us.pdf" "newtab" >}}resumé{{< /staticref >}}.